Michael Byers (Canadian author): Lockheed Martin F-35 Lightning II purchase

+And in March 2025, he argued, in the context of Donald Trump’s threats to make Canada the 51st state, that Canada should not acquire F-35s—because the US would always retain some control over the heavily computerized planes.

 Arctic sovereignty

 Byers has written extensively on issues of Arctic sovereignty.

 In 2007 Byers was critical of the Harper government's change of plans for building new ice-strengthened patrol ships.
 The previous year, the Harper government had announced plans to build three heavy-duty icebreakers, but in 2007, the Harper government revised the plan to build six to eight dual use vessels, which would only be capable of operations in one metre of first-year sea ice.

 Byers agreed with a 2010 report prepared for the Senate of Canada that Canadian Coast Guard vessels patrolling the Arctic should be armed, stating, the "quiet authority of a deck-mounted gun" is not a provocation.

 On December 28, 2011, the Toronto Star published an article by Byers entitled "Russia pulling ahead in the Arctic".
 In that article he noted that Canada and Russia have taken identical positions as to whether they exercise sovereignty over the Northwest Passage and Northern Sea Route.
-Byers also quoted a previously secret US diplomatic cable, released by WikiLeaks, that reported that Prime Minister of Canada Stephen Harper believed that relations with Russia in the Arctic were good and would not lead to war.
+Byers also quoted a leaked US diplomatic cable that reported that Prime Minister of Canada Stephen Harper believed that relations with Russia in the Arctic were good and would not lead to war.

 Also on December 28, 2011, Al Jazeera published an article by Byers entitled "The dragon looks north", about China's recent exploration efforts in the Arctic.
 He suggested China didn't need to challenge the sovereignty of coastal countries in the Arctic because those countries were open to foreign investment and trade and saw the benefits of Chinese capital and Chinese markets.

 In 2017, Byers published an article in the journal International Relations entitled "Crises and International Cooperation: An Arctic Case Study".